Tree shaping: Methods

-Some techniques of this method are bending, and un-localizing the bend.
-Ring barking is sometimes employed to help balance a design.
-Creasing is folding trees such as willow and poplar over upon themselves.
+Girdling, also called ring-barking, may be employed to help balance a design should one part of the design outgrow the other, creating a loss of symmetry.
+Creasing is performed by folding trees such as willow and poplar over upon themselves without breaking.

 Gradual tree shaping starts with designing and framing.
 Young seedlings or saplings 3–12 in.
 (7.6–30.5 cm) long are planted.
 The growth is guided along predetermined design pathways; this may be a wooden jig or a complex wire design.
 The shaping zone is a small area just behind the growing tip that forms the final shape.